 When fully dry, I used these waterproof sticker-tiles instead!
 They have adhesive backs so you just peel off the back and stick the tiles on.
 Run a hairdryer through the entire stickered-surface.
 I think doing this softens and activates the adhesive and makes them stick securely on the tiles.
 They have held up really well and have withstood water and steam so far!
 A pack of 10 costs £15 from Moonwall Stickers.

-I hope these have given you some ideas and inspiration for easy cost-effective hacks you can do at home!
+I hope these 5 easy hacks & DIY upcycles to do at Home have given you some ideas and inspiration for easy cost-effective hacks you can do in your own homes!

 *This is not a sponsored blogpost but contains previously declared collaborations and ads: Paint – Frenchic Furniture Paint (affiliate), Craig and Rose Paints, Stickers – Moonwall Stickers, Furniture – Rockett St. George, Wallpaper – I love Wallpaper.